basarat/typescript-book/docs/javascript/number.md

 > For arbitrary precision integer math use `big.js` mentioned below.

 ### big.js
-Whenever you use math for financial calculations (e.g. GST calculation, money with cents addition etc) use a library like [big.js](https://github.com/MikeMcl/big.js/) which is designed for
+Whenever you use math for financial calculations (e.g. GST calculation, money with cents, addition etc) use a library like [big.js](https://github.com/MikeMcl/big.js/) which is designed for
-* Perfect decimal math.
+* Perfect decimal math
 * Safe out of bound integer values

 Installation is simple: